 Third parties may in the future make claims challenging the inventorship or ownership of our intellectual property.
 We have written agreements with collaborators that provide for the ownership of intellectual property arising from our collaborations.
 These agreements provide that we must negotiate certain commercial rights with collaborators with respect to joint inventions or inventions made by our collaborators that arise from the results of the collaboration.
-In some instances, there may not be adequate written provisions to address clearly the resolution of intellectual property rights that may arise from collaboration.
-If we cannot successfully negotiate sufficient ownership and commercial rights to the inventions that result from our use of a third-party collaborator's materials where required, or if disputes otherwise arise with respect to the intellectual property developed with the use of a collaborator's samples, we may be limited in our ability to capitalize on the market potential of these inventions.
+In some instances, there may not be adequate written provisions to address clearly the resolution of intellectual property rights that may arise from collaborators materials where required, or if disputes otherwise arise with respect to the intellectual property developed with the use of a collaborator's samples, we may be limited in our ability to capitalize on the market potential of these inventions.
 In addition, we may face claims by third parties that our agreements with employees, contractors, or consultants obligating them to assign intellectual property to us are ineffective, or in conflict with prior or competing contractual obligations of assignment, which could result in ownership disputes regarding intellectual property we have developed or will develop and interfere with our ability to capture the commercial value of such inventions.
 Litigation may be necessary to resolve an ownership dispute, and if we are not successful, we may be precluded from using certain intellectual property, or may lose our exclusive rights in that intellectual property.
 Either outcome could have an adverse impact on our business.